Hulupeep/killone/content/index.md

 layout: base.html
 ---

-# Kilone Group Water Scheme
+# Killone Group Water Scheme
 The Killone Group Water Scheme provides clean, reliable water to the community of Clarecastle & Ballyea Parish.

 We serve over 400 households, farms, and businesses.